-NCA Cyber Crime officers, working with agents from the U.S. Secret Service, Homeland Security Investigations, the FBI and the Santa Clara California District Attorney’s Office, uncovered a network of criminals in the UK working together to access victims’ phone numbers and take control of their apps or accounts by changing the passwords.
+NCA Cyber Crime officers, working with agents from the U.S. Secret Service, U.S. Immigration and Customs Enforcement's Homeland Security Investigations, the FBI and the Santa Clara California District Attorney’s Office, uncovered a network of criminals in the UK working together to access victims’ phone numbers and take control of their apps or accounts by changing the passwords.

 This enabled them to steal money, bitcoin and personal information, including contacts synced with online accounts.
 They also hijacked social media accounts to post content and send messages masquerading as the victim.

 NCA and U.S. investigators notified individuals when they had been targeted and where possible, prior to the criminals managing to cause any damage.
 The victims were then advised on how to prevent the impending attack.